sergeinack3/PowerEduc/local/readme.txt

 Local language pack modifications
 ---------------------------------
-Moodle supports other type of local customisation of standard language packs.
+PowerEduc supports other type of local customisation of standard language packs.
 If you want to create your own language pack based on another language create new dataroot directory with "_local" suffix, for example following file with content changes string "Login" to "Sign in":